backtrace-labs/backtrace-node/README.md

 Defaults to `false`.
 Set to `true` to not crash when another `uncaughtException` listener is detected.

+##### `disableGlobalHandler`

+Defaults to `false`.
+If this is `false`, this module will attach an `uncaughtException` handler and report those errors automatically before re-throwing the exception.

+Set to `true` to disable this.
+Note that in this case the only way errors will be reported is if you call `bt.report(error)`.

 ##### `contextLineCount`

 Defaults to `20`.
 When an error is reported, this many lines above and below